klimbeta/klimbeta/docs/reference/Score/Execution/EnvironmentExecution.md

 Score which judges the Envrionment that Setter sets.

-## MetaBetaComp
+## BetaBauen

-Environment Execution Score is only used in MetaBetaComp, since this is the only competition where competitors modify the Environment.
+Environment Execution Score is only used in BetaBauen, since this is the only competition where competitors modify the Environment.